 The first time I tried to make this soup it turned out as more of a chili, which was still delicious, but just was not what I was going for.
 This recipe still could be a loose chili, if less broth is added.
 With any pressure cooker, though, overfilling (especially with liquid substances) can lead to a mess, so I have begun to make soup with just enough liquid to cover my ingredients, and then add more at the end, once the pressure has been released.
 This has worked out well, because it also cools down the soup a bit–it is SO hot after pressure cooking!
 Adding room temp broth at the end gets it ready to eat sooner.

 I love that the ranch seasoning worked well in this recipe.
-I saw ranch seasoning in a chili recipe years ago and have experimented with it in different recipes ever since.
+A chili recipe I used years ago called for some, and have experimented with it in different recipes ever since.
 It is a great combination of seasonings and spices that can bring many dishes to the next level!
 Maybe I should consider a ranch apple sauce recipe..
 KIDDING.
 Ew.
 But, you can read more about pressure cooker applesauce here.

 A great thing about this recipe is that it can be modified in so many ways to fit taste preferences or diet goals.
 Leave out the meat for a vegetarian taco soup, use chicken instead of beef for a less-caloric option, or use regular diced tomatoes instead of Rotel for less spice.
 However you decide to put this soup together, I hope you enjoy it!
 Below is my bowl topped with some cheese and tortilla chips.